s-meaden/ferment/README.md

 # ferment
-Data and code from fermentation residency at the Eden project
+Data, code and results from fermentation residency at the Eden project